-1. This is an action arising out of Defendant denying Plaintiff business income, extra expense, extended business income, civil authority, and/or business income from dependent properties coverage under its property insurance policy resulting from or caused by the SARS-CoV-2 virus damaging Plaintiff's premises and the property around the premises, and the government's stay-at-home orders and order shutting down onpremises dining at restaurants and bars.
+1. This is an action arising out of Defendant denying Plaintiff business income, extra expense, extended business income, civil authority, business income from dependent properties, and/or business personal property coverage under its property insurance policy resulting from or caused by the SARS-CoV-2 virus damaging Plaintiff's premises and the property around the premises, and the government's stay-at-home orders and order shutting down on-premises dining at restaurants and bars.
 Plaintiff is suing for declaratory judgment and breach of contract.